Does Life Insurance Cover Suicide?

 The Contestability Clause

-If this is deemed to be the case and it wasn’t disclosed during the application process, the insurer can decline the payout.
+The insurer can decline the payout if this is deemed the case and it wasn’t disclosed during the application process.

 Life Insurance and Drug Overdose